wasmCloud/wasmcloud.com/content/english/blog/better-together-building-efficient-microservices-in-kubernetes-with-webassembly.md

 Published link (MBCFOPM6JW2APJLXJD3Z5O4CN7CPYJ2B4FTKLJUR5YR5MITIU7HD3WD5) <-> (VAG3QITQQ2ODAOWB5TTQSDJ53XK3SHBEIFNK4AYJ5RKAX2UNSCAPHA5M) successfully
 ```
 :::info
-Previous guides used `wash ctl link` which is deprecated and will be replaced by `wash link` in a future version
+Previous guides used `wash ctl link`, which is now deprecated and will be removed in a future version.
 See [the wash command refactoring RFC](https://github.com/wasmCloud/wash/issues/538) for more information and to provide feedback
 :::